Journal of Food Science & Technology (JFST)

 Impact Factor: 1.265

-The Sustainability Challenge: New Perspectives on the use of Microbial Approaches and their Impact on Food and FeedSubmit Manuscript no this topic Topic Articles: 9
+The Sustainability Challenge: New Perspectives on the use of Microbial Approaches and their Impact on Food and FeedSubmit Manuscript on this topic

 As a consequence of population growth, food production has drastically increased in the past fifty years.
 To fulfill the current demands for environmental and societal sustainability in food production, strategic changes are required at every level of the agro-food systems.
 To address this challenge, multi-actor and multi-process approaches have to be applied.
 Changes in the food production chain can contribute to decreased waste and improved efficiency of resource utilization.
 The use of bioprocessing in the development of novel, feasible technologies for food/feed exploitation, has great potential in achieving the desired changes in nutritional quality and availability.
 In addition, the use of underutilized/local crops and recycling of waste are potential strategies to be developed.